bomonike/bomonike.github.io/headphones.md

 Here are my notes on choosing and configuring headphones.

+Why?
 I've cancelled flights if I don't have a noise-cancelling headphone on the flight.

+In-ear headphones is painful in my ear.

 <a target="_blank" href="https://www.youtube.com/watch?v=l5qootmFQx0">Mike O'Brien's</a> ANC test showed Bose QuietComfort Ultra the best at blocking aircraft jet humm, with AirPods Max coming in 2nd at 60 dB.

-In-ear headphones is painful in my ear.

 ## Apple Airpods Max